 Sexual violence is any type of nonconsensual sexual interaction, ranging from unwanted sexual comments to sexual assault.
 Sexual violence can happen to anyone, regardless of age, race, ethnicity, gender, religion, ability, or sexual orientation.

 Inequality, oppression, and discrimination are the root causes of sexual violence.
 Harmful social norms, such as the belief that women are inferior to men, contribute to the occurrence of sexual violence.

 Looking for fact sheets or other learning materials?
 Check out our Resources page.

 1.8 million survivors of sexual violence live in New Jersey.1

 We can all play a role in preventing sexual violence and establishing norms of respect, empathy, and equity.

 NJCASA leads community-based and statewide primary prevention efforts in our work to eliminate sexual violence.
 Explore NJCASA’s approach to prevention.

 NJCASA advocates for public policy and legislation that supports survivors and reduces the risk of sexual violence statewide.
 Stay up-to-date on our efforts.

 NJCASA provides trainings and presentations on topics related to sexual violence.
-Contact us to learn more and request a speaker.
+Learn more about our upcoming, on-demand, and customized trainings.

 1. Smith, G. S., Zhang, X., Basile, K.C., Merrick, M. T., Wang, J. Kresnow, M., & Chen, J. (2018).
 The National Intimate Partner and Sexual Violence Survey: 2015 data brief – updated release.
 Retrieved from https://www.cdc.gov/violenceprevention/pdf/2015data-brief508.pdf